Redocly/redocly-cli/docs/rules/arazzo/stepId-unique.md

 ## API design principles

-Unique string to represent the step.
+The `stepId` is a unique string that represents the step.
 The `stepId` must be unique amongst all steps described in the workflow.
 The `stepId` value is case-sensitive.